Dallas Officer Walks Into Wrong Apartment Thinking It Was Her Own, Kills Man Inside

 “We still have a lot to do in this investigation,” Mitchell said, as quoted by NBC News.

-Allie Jean said her son was a trusting man who lived in a gated apartment complex where he felt safe, questioning what could have happen to escalate the situation.
+Allie Jean said her son was a trusting man who lived in a gated apartment complex where he felt safe, questioning what could have happened to escalate the situation.

 “Somebody has to be crazy not to realize that they walked into the wrong apartment,” Allie Jean said.
 “He’s a bachelor.
 Things are different inside.”

-Botham Jean, nicknamed Bo, was a top student in St. Lucia and loved church, where he served as a song leader, his mother said.
-He graduated with a degree in accounting from the Harding University in Arkansas in 2016, and stayed in the U.S. after getting an internship at PricewaterhouseCoopers in Dallas, where he worked in the risk assurance department, as per the NBC News report.
+Botham Jean, nicknamed Bo, was a top student in St. Lucia and loved the church, where he served as a song leader, his mother said.
+He graduated with a degree in accounting from the Harding University in Arkansas in 2016 and stayed in the U.S. after getting an internship at PricewaterhouseCoopers in Dallas, where he worked in the risk assurance department, as per the NBC News report.

 A report by the St. Lucia Times suggests that Jean came from a prominent family in the Caribbean nation, mentioning that some of his family members, including his mother, are government officials.
 Family and friends have taken to social media to mourn the death of their loved one.